Emails on the Project

 Calculation details:

-1. Where can I get stock returns
+1. Where can I get stock

-and information on interest rates for 2000-2002?
+returns and information on interest rates for earlier years?

-this data for the last 3 years.
 The data can be obtained by going to updated

 data on my web site and clicking on historical